 What could be better than Strawberry Gelato?
-Try this easy and oh so delicious recipe and decide for yourself.
+Try this easy and oh so delicious and super easy recipe and decide for yourself.

 When I was in Italy, I just couldn’t get enough Gelato!
 I don’t care what time it was, or how cold it was, it was always time for gelato, but when I’ve tried it in the states (with very few exceptions) it just didn’t taste right.
 The flavor might have been there, but the texture was wrong, it was never quite right.

 Over the years I have attempted to make my own, always blaming the fact that it didn’t come out right on my ice cream maker, because everyone knows you can’t make gelato in an ice cream maker…..sheeeesh.
 Well I finally broke down and bought a gelato maker, I researched it quite a bit and from what I read the best value for the dollar was the DeLonghi GM6000 Gelato maker.

 Gelato is made differently than Ice cream, it’s denser and creamier, and the flavors are more intense than regular ice cream.
 The reason for this is due to a very important ingredient – air.
 American ice cream can contain up to 50% air.
 This results in a lighter airier texture.
 However, when making gelato, air is prevented from blending into the mixture.
 This creates the denser and more intense flavors that gelato is so popularly known for.
 Well, at least that’s what the review said….